10 Types of Tradescantia Plant Varieties with Names and Pictures

 Silver Inch Plant bears glistened ovate leaves which are multicolored above.
 The lef surface is bluish-green, banded with silver and edged in purple.
 The flowers are pink to purplish.

-Tradescantia zebrina will withstand a wide range of growing conditions and easily propagates; just a node of this plant will sprout into a beautiful plant in no time.
-It is one of the hard to kill indoor plants.
+Tradescantia zebrina will withstand a wide range of growing conditions placing it among the hard to kill indoor plants.
+It easily propagates; just a node of this plant will sprout into a beautiful plant in no time.

-Tradescantia zebrina blossoms in bright, indirect light (filtered light), average warmth of 16-270C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, all purpose potting mix coupled with fortnightly feeding during the growing season.
+Silver Inch Plant blossoms in bright indirect light (filtered light), warmth of 16-270C, humidity of 50-55% and moderately moist, fertile, well-drained potting mix coupled with fortnightly feeding during the growing season.

 Read more on how to grow and care for Tradescantia zebrina